Skip to content

 • Add --yes to skip confirmations.
 Make the safe path the default, but allow bypassing it.

 • Use a predictable command structure.
-Pick a pattern (e.g. resource + verb) and use it everywhere.
+Pick a pattern, such as resource + verb, and use it everywhere.
 If an agent learns mycli service list, it should be able to guess mycli deploy list.

 • Return data on success.
 Output IDs and URLs, not just a success message.